Muthukumar-Subramaniam/server-hub/setup-home-lab-on-linux-worksation-with-qemu-kvm.md

 The above tools invokes below custom tools from the infra server :

 - **dnsbinder** – For dynamic DNS management of your local domain
-- **ksmanager** – PXE & Golden-Image based OS provisioning of VMs using Kickstarts
+- **ksmanager** – iPXE & Golden-Image based OS provisioning of VMs using Kickstarts
 - **prepare-distro-for-ksmanager** - To download and prepare various linux distros supported by ksmanager

 ---